Sterilisation

 Sterilised cats are calmer and easier to manage – your neighbours will thank you too.

 Sterilisation is a one-time procedure that lasts your pet's lifetime.
 The cost of sterilisation is minimal compared to the expense of raising a litter of offspring.
-Additionally, sterilisation can be considered an investment, as sterilised pets are less prone to certain illnesses, potentially reducing future veterinary costs.
+Additionally, sterilised pets are less prone to certain cancers, potentially reducing future veterinary costs.

 Healthy cats can be safely sterilised by a licensed veterinarian once they weigh about 1kg, which is typically just over two months of age – such early-age neutering is commonly practised in shelters for population control.